j-laurin/demulti_qc_sm/README.md

   ```

-### Fill in the sample list in config folder and transfer raw fastq.gz files into the data folder.
-Fill in the table as usual if using MS Excel.
+### Fill in the sample list (samples.csv) in config folder and transfer raw fastq.gz files into the data folder.

-Sample file you can download here: https://github.com/j-laurin/demulti_qc_sm/blob/main/config/samples.csv

-or use the file from the repository.
-If downloading as an extra file, replace the samples.csv with edited one your cloned repository.
+Table can be filled in command line using e.g. ```nano```

 The file name and the indexes used are seprated by a single comma in texteditors.

+e.g. sample EV230201.fastq.gz using indexes i1,i5 and i8: EV230201,158

+Table can be also filled in using MS Excel.

+Table layout:
 | file_name   | indexes |
 | ----------- | --------|
 | EV230201    | 1234    |
 | EV230202    | 5678    |

+Sample file can be download here if needed extra : https://github.com/j-laurin/demulti_qc_sm/blob/main/config/samples.csv

+If downloading as an extra file, replace the samples.csv with edited one your cloned repository.

 ### Following dependencies are required for the pipeline: